FahimaZulfath/VR/README.md

 ## Welcome!

 First and foremost!
 Thank you for visiting SOHW repository.
-We wish you successful deliberations and we are delighted to have you here. :)
+We wish you a successful deliberations and we are delighted to have you here. 😊
 This page ([README](https://github.com/SOHW/sohw.github.io/blob/master/README.md) file) is a hub which provides the overall view of the project.

 *	[What it is?](#what-it-is)